Simplify the Preparation of Transfection-Grade Plasmid DNA

-The ZymoPURE plasmid purification kits are the best method for rapid isolation of transfection ready plasmid DNA.
-Plasmid purification for Minipreps, Midipreps and Maxipreps is performed in less than 18 minutes and Gigapreps in 45 minutes.
+We’ve pioneered rapid, efficient endotoxin-free plasmid purification kits with the introduction of our ZymoPURE Plasmid Purification product line.
 This family of plasmid purification kits feature a patented binding chemistry that enables simple purification of highly concentrated (up to 6 mg/ml) endotoxin-free plasmid DNA using a spin-column.
 The streamlined workflow eliminates slow gravity flow anion-exchange columns and isopropanol precipitation steps found in other kits.
-ZymoPURE plasmid purification kits reduce processing time by up to 9x using a vacuum manifold or centrifuge.
+ZymoPURE plasmid purification kits reduce the time it takes to purify endotoxin-free plasmid by up to 9x using a vacuum manifold or centrifuge.
 Simply bind, wash, and elute transfection ready, endotoxin-free plasmid in minutes.

 The ZymoPURE plasmid purification kits are optimized to ensure the eluted DNA is free of endotoxins, salt, protein, and RNA, resulting in plasmids that are suitable for use in sensitive applications.
-ZymoPURE II plasmid purification kits include the EndoZero columns that enable rapid isolation of endotoxin-free plasmid DNA.
-The resulting endotoxin-free plasmid DNA is ideal for transfection (including sensitive and primary cells), CRISPR-Cas9 and gene editing, lentiviral vectors, adenovirus vectors, AAV vectors, gene therapy, chimeric antigen receptor (CAR) generation, recombinant antibody generation, in vitro transcription, synthetic biology, PCR8, transgenic organism generation and microinjections, molecular cloning, restriction endonuclease digestions, site-directed mutagenesis, plasmid transformation of competent cells, Sanger sequencing, and other sensitive downstream applications.
+The resulting endotoxin-free plasmid DNA is ideal for transfection (including sensitive and primary cells), CRISPR-Cas9 and gene editing, lentiviral vectors, adenovirus vectors, AAV vectors, gene therapy, chimeric antigen receptor (CAR) generation, recombinant antibody generation, in vitro transcription and translation, synthetic biology, PCR, transgenic organism generation and microinjections, molecular cloning, restriction endonuclease digestions, site-directed mutagenesis, plasmid transformation of competent cells, Sanger sequencing, and other sensitive downstream applications.

 ZymoPURE Citations for Sensitive Applications